laurabenestan/DAPC/README.md

 This tutorial provides recommendations for applying the Discriminant Analysis of Principal Components (DAPC) to a wide genomic dataset such as RAD-seq or DarT.

-DPCA acts like a Principal Component Analysis (PCA) and will give more importance to intergroup differences rather than the intragroup differenecs.
-Groups can be specify at the beginning of the analysis in a blind way (hereafter names DPCA with no prior) or based on sampling information (DPCA with prior).
-This analysis is particularly relevant in a case of marine species, where low genetic differentaition is often found and hamper the possibility to reveal substle but significant genetic differences.
-The DPCA was developped by Jombart and colleagues through the `adegenet` package.
-See the [excellent tutorial](http://adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf) done by Thibault Jombart and Cattlin Collins
+DPCA acts like a Principal Component Analysis (PCA) and will give more importance to intergroup differences rather than the intragroup differences.
+Groups can be specify at the beginning of the analysis in a blind way (hereafter named DPCA with no prior) or based on sampling information (DPCA with prior).

+DPCA analysis is particularly relevant in a case of marine species, where low genetic differentiation is often found and hamper the possibility to reveal substle but significant genetic differences.

+This statistical approach was developped by Jombart and colleagues through the `adegenet` package.
+See the [excellent tutorial](http://adegenet.r-forge.r-project.org/files/tutorial-dapc.pdf) done by Thibault Jombart and Cattlin Collins.

 ## 0 - Prepare your R environment